MonzterDev/Learn-Roblox/docs/courses/creating-a-basic-obby/2-creating-some-jumps.md

 !!! info

     * You can duplicate the part by Right-Clicking on the part and clicking "Duplicate" OR press `Ctrl+D` on your keyboard
+    * Duplicating allows us to retain all the same properties of the Part.
+For example, we'll keep the size property, which is useful here.

 Your game should look similar to the image below.
 <img src="/img/courses/creating-a-basic-obby/Roblox-Studio-Obby-Jumps.png" alt="Roblox Game showcasing the SpawnLocation & 5 Jumps ">